hexbus/ubergrom/docs/01-burning-prebuilt-images.md

 In a programmer with separate Flash and EEPROM tabs/buffers, the equivalent operation is to load the 128 KiB file into Flash at Flash `>00000` and the 4 KiB file into EEPROM at EEPROM `>0000`.

-### Flash-only 128 KiB update image
+### Flash-only 128 KiB image

-A 128 KiB Flash-only image should be treated as an **update artifact**, not as a complete blank-device cartridge image.
+If only a 128 KiB ATmega Flash file is provided:

-Use it when the existing EEPROM mapping/save data is intentionally meant to remain in place:
+- load it at `>00000`;

-- load the Flash image at `>00000`;
+- do **not** invent or append 4 KiB of `>FF` bytes;
-- do not invent or append a 4 KiB EEPROM image;
+- do not program EEPROM unless the release instructions explicitly say to erase or replace it.

-- preserve/back up the existing EEPROM before the operation.
+A Flash-only file is useful for updating an already configured cartridge, but it is generally **not sufficient for a blank ATmega1284P**.
+The matching EEPROM configuration must already exist or be created separately with GROMCFG.

 **Important:** with High fuse `D8`, `EESAVE` is unprogrammed, so a normal AVR Chip Erase does **not** preserve EEPROM.
-Back up the existing 4 KiB EEPROM first, or use a programmer procedure that explicitly preserves/restores it.
+Back up the existing 4 KiB EEPROM first, or use a programmer mode that explicitly preserves it.

 ## 3. Internal layout of the 128 KiB ATmega Flash image